PennyLaneAI/catalyst/doc/dev/debugging.rst

 Running without Python runtime
 ==============================

-Sometimes, it might be useful to run the JIT compiled function without ``python``, for example in case of debugging.
+Sometimes, it might be useful to run the JIT compiled function without Python, for example in case of debugging.
-If the program succeeds without ``python``, then it is likely that the error is found in the interface between ``python`` and the JIT compiled function, or within Catalyst's ``python`` internals.
+If the program succeeds without Python, then it is likely that the error is found in the interface between Python and the JIT compiled function, or within Catalyst's Python internals.
 As a quick sanity check you might want to run the JIT compiled function without Python.
 Below is an example of how to obtain a C program that can be linked against the generated function: